MassimoFoti/jasmineMatchers/README.md

   - expectedValue is optional, if omitted it will check only if the computed style property exists

 - `toHaveProp(propertyName, [expectedValue])`
-  - expectedValue is optional, if omitted it will check only if attribute exists ([attributes vs. properties](http://api.jquery.com/prop/#prop-propertyName))
+  - Use jQuery.prop() to check for [boolean attributes](https://www.w3.org/TR/html4/intro/sgmltut.html#h-3.3.4.2) expectedValue is optional, if omitted it will check only if attribute exists
+    ([attributes vs. properties](http://api.jquery.com/prop/#prop-propertyName))

 ## Would you like to use fixtures inside Jasmine?